|WF||Withdrawn Failing||Computed in GPA as an F|

 This procedure applies to students enrolled in distance education courses at Southeastern Technical College.

-Students are informed of this protection via STC’s Website, the Georgia Virtual Technical Connection (GVTC) website, the Online Course Orientation Handbook, the Getting Started section of Blackboard located in online courses, and the New Student Orientation Part A.
+Students are informed of this protection via STC’s Website, the Online Course Orientation Manual, the Getting Started section of Blackboard located in online courses, and the New Student Orientation Part A.

 According to the Technical College System of Georgia (TCSG) and Industry Standards, STC develops policies and guidelines to meet all security requirements.
 Information Technology (IT) systems have built in processes to enforce as many of these policies and guidelines as possible.
 It is the responsibility of system users to understand and follow all policies and guidelines.
 If anyone is found in violation of any of these polices and guidelines, they are processed according to our current disciplinary action procedures.

 A formal educational process in which the majority of the instruction occurs when student and instructor are not in the same physical location.
 Instruction may be synchronous or asynchronous.
 Distance learning can include online, hybrid, and web-enhanced instruction.

 The Learning Management System utilized by the Technical College System of Georgia and Southeastern Technical College (STC) to offer distance education courses through a web-based platform.

 Southeastern Technical College utilizes (1) secure logins/passwords and (2) proctored events to verify the identity of students enrolled in distance education courses.